 FSCO’s responsibilities relating to pension plans include:

-• Investigating alleged breaches of the PBA and taking enforcement action open new window when required.
+- Investigating alleged breaches of the PBA and taking enforcement action when required.

-• Responding to inquiries and complaints open new window from pension plan members.
+- Responding to inquiries and complaints from pension plan members.

 Pension Benefit Guarantee Fund: what you need to know